langchain-ai/langgraph/README.md

 - [Multi-agent with supervisor](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/agent_supervisor.ipynb): how to orchestrate individual agents by using an LLM as a "supervisor" to distribute work
 - [Hierarchical agent teams](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/hierarchical_agent_teams.ipynb): how to orchestrate "teams" of agents as nested graphs that can collaborate to solve a problem

+### Plan-and-Execute Examples

+These examples demonstrate agent architectures that prompt the agent to generate a multi-step plan that can then be executed without having to prompt the agent LLM a second time.
+- [Plan-and-Execute](https://github.com/langchain-ai/langgraph/blob/main/examples/plan-and-execute/plan-and-execute.ipynb): create a basic multi-step plan based on the [Plan-and-solve](https://arxiv.org/abs/2305.04091) paper
+- [LLMCompiler](https://github.com/langchain-ai/langgraph/blob/main/examples/llm-compiler/LLMCompiler.ipynb): stream a plan in the form of a DAG, and execute each task once its dependencies are resolved.
+Based on the [LLMCompiler](https://arxiv.org/abs/2312.04511) paper.

 ### Chatbot Evaluation via Simulation

 It can often be tough to evaluation chat bots in multi-turn situations.
 One way to do this is with simulations.